Emmotes/ic_spoilers/docs/diana.md

 # Basic Information

-Diana will be the new champion in the The Running event on 17 April 2024.
+Diana will be the new champion in the The Running event on 1 May 2024.

 <span class="champStatsTableColumn">
     <span class="champStatsTableRow">